yidun/cordova-plugin-anticheat/README.md

 ## 简单示例app

-<a href="https://github.com/yidun/alive-cordova-plugin-demo">cordova-yidun-alive-detect-demo</a> for a complete working Cordova example for Android and iOS platforms.
+<a href="https://github.com/yidun/cordova-plugin-guardian-demo">cordova-plugin-guardian-demo</a> for a complete working Cordova example for Android platforms.